sandramalaquias/data-engineering-Redshift/README.md

 To populate the tables use the scripts:
 - Statements in `sql_queries.py `to insert records into each table and get some inputs from data
 - The information on "dwh1.config" updated from "AWS_connect.py"
-- At end, single graph is created and salved on Results.
+- At end, single graph is created and saved on Results.

 ### AWS desconnect
-To end the, use this script to desallow your AWS resources.
+At the end use this script to disallow your AWS resources.
 The script follows steps bellow:
 - Delete AWS REDSHIFT Cluster
 - Delete file song_manifest on S3 Bucket - MyBucket
 - Delete S3 Bucket - MyBucket